 4. The needles are targeted at trigger points

-The patient starts by being placed in a safe position that exposes the desired area.
-The skin is wiped with alcohol to clean the surface layer.
-The therapist palpates the patient for tenderness and/or palpable trigger points, which are taut hyper-contracted nodules/bands within muscle tissue.
+The patient starts by being placed in a comfortable, safe position that exposes the affected area.
+The therapist first wipes the skin with alcohol to clean the surface layer, then palpates (examines by touch) the affected area for tenderness and/or palpable trigger points, which are taut hyper-contracted nodules/bands within muscle tissue.

 5. You may not even feel it